NethServer/docs/administrator-manual/en/installation.rst

 It is possible to install |product| on a fresh CentOS installation using the :program:`yum` command to download software packages.
-This is the recommended installation method if you have
+This is the recommended installation method if you have:

 * a virtual private server (VPS), or
 * an USB stick.